I decided that my decisions were more important than my beliefs, which are simply thoughts I think repeatedly.

 As Within, So Without.

-This is the opposite of what I believed before, which is that I felt the way I did because of what happened to and around me.
+This is the opposite of what I believed before, which is that I thought and felt the way I did because of what happened to and around me.
 But that perspective made me a victim.
 By contrast, “As Within, So Without” put me in a position of power—it was mine to decide whether to think about life’s events in good-feeling or bad-feeling ways, and to improve my life by thinking good-feeling thoughts about it in the first place.

 Just as orange trees don’t grow from apple seeds, great-feeling lives don’t grow from seeds of discontentment.

 Our thoughts are the seeds of our lives, and my all-time favorite thought was this: I’m wasting my life doing this job.
 But that was just a story I made up.
 Still, I thought it so much that I made myself sick and stopped working to regain my health; this threw my life into financial crisis, which created new problems for me, like losing my home.

 But just as my stories put me in crisis, I used them to get myself out.
 Over time, I dreamed up better-feeling stories about my life and changed my all-time favorite tale into this: I’m building an entrepreneurial empire.
-And the more I thought about that story, wrote about that story and decided to HAVE FUN and follow my hunches and heartfelt ideas—without heed for whether I was using my time productively—the more I remembered that I loved to tell stories, and the more an entrepreneurial empire founded in storytelling took form in my mind.
+And the more I thought about that story, wrote about that story and decided to HAVE FUN and follow my hunches and heartfelt ideas—without heed for whether I was using my time productively—the more I remembered that I loved to tell stories, and the more an entrepreneurial empire founded in storytelling became clear in my mind.

 Great-feeling lives grow from seeds of enjoyment, so do something—ANYTHING—you enjoy every day, without thinking about where it will lead.